NWKDenmark/sentry-auth-crowd/README.rst

     CROWD_APP_NAME = ""
     # The application password of Sentry in Crowd
     CROWD_APP_PASSWORD = ""
-    # The team slugs a new user should automatically be member of.
-    CROWD_DEFAULT_TEAM_SLUGS = []
     # Put this after AUTHENTICATION_BACKENDS declaration, if it not exists, just set
     AUTHENTICATION_BACKENDS = AUTHENTICATION_BACKENDS + (
         'sentry_auth_crowd.backend.SentryCrowdBackend',
     )

-If you are using `getsentry/onpremise`_ to install sentry, after done above, remember to rerun
+If you are using `getsentry/onpremise`_ to install sentry, after done above, remember to rerun install script

-*docker-compose build*
+*./install.sh*

 then